sasmi825/P2_Kruskals_MST/README.md

 $ python main.py
 ```

-`main.py` generated a random graph, applies Kruskals algorithm to find MST, gathers time taken, and plots the experimental time and theoretical time in a 3D graph.
+`main.py` generates a random graph, applies Kruskals algorithm to find MST, gathers time taken, and plots the experimental time and theoretical time in a 3D graph.